therealemjy/eth-graphql/README.md

 ### Unnamed output properties

-All output properties of a field need to have a name in GraphQL.
-For that reason, unnamed output properties are given a generated name within the GraphQL schema which follows this template: `valueX`, where `X` represents the index of the properties in the function output.
+Unnamed output properties are given a generated name within the GraphQL schema which follows this template: `valueX`, where `X` represents the index of the properties in the function output.